sbslee/streamlit-openai/README.md

 ```

 ### Web Search Example

+Update: As of the 0.1.2 release, the `streamlit_openai` package natively
+supports web search (see [Web Search](#web-search)).
+Therefore, creating a
+custom function for this purpose is no longer necessary.
+However, if you
+prefer to define a custom web search function, you can still do so using the
+`CustomFunction` class.

 You can create a custom function to search the web using a given query.
 Below
 is an example: